 * This is the Consumer Version. *

-Pseudogout (calcium pyrophosphate dihydrate crystal deposition disease) is a disorder caused by deposits of calcium pyrophosphate dihydrate crystals in and outside the fluid of the joints, leading to intermittent attacks of painful joint inflammation.
+Pseudogout is a disorder caused by deposits of calcium pyrophosphate dihydrate crystals in the fluid and tissues of the joints, leading to intermittent attacks of painful joint inflammation or a chronic arthritis similar to rheumatoid arthritis.

 Pseudogout usually occurs in older people and affects men and women equally.

-Doctors suspect the diagnosis in older people with arthritis, particularly when joints are swollen, warm, and painful.
-Doctors confirm the diagnosis by removing a fluid sample from an inflamed joint through a needle (joint aspiration).
+Doctors suspect the diagnosis of pseudogout in older people with arthritis, particularly when joints are swollen, warm, and painful.
+Doctors confirm the diagnosis by removing a fluid sample from an inflamed joint through a needle ( joint aspiration).
 Calcium pyrophosphate dihydrate crystals are found in the joint fluid.
-They can be distinguished from uric acid crystals (which cause gout) using a special polarized light microscope.
-Masses of calcium pyrophosphate crystals, unlike uric acid crystals, can be seen on an x-ray.
+They can be distinguished from uric acid crystals (which cause gout) using a special microscope with polarized light.

 No specific effective long-term treatment is available.
 However, physical therapy (such as muscle-strengthening and range-of-motion exercises) may be helpful to maintain joint function.